Police investigating burglary in which $223,000 worth of vehicles were stolen from dealership in Lititz

 2014 Dodge Charger SRT8, Sedan (color- Granite metallic clear coat)– Value $26,000.00

+Steffen said he expects to make some of those images available to the public in the middle of the week.

-Anyone with further information is requested to contact the NLCRPD at 717-733-0965 or via the agency webpage at www.nlcrpd.org The images in this article are of the same type and style of vehicles stolen, however they are not depictions of the actual vehicles stolen.
+Anyone with further information is requested to contact the NLCRPD at 717-733-0965 or via the agency webpage.